 COMMAND ALKON INCORPORATED

-EVENT ATTENDEE TERMS AND CONDITIONS
+EVENT DELEGATE TERMS AND CONDITIONS

 Payments: All bookings made prior to the event must be paid in full to guarantee registration.